Heritage

 Why are we different?

-Regency dandies, fin de siècle decadence, twentieth century subculture, pop culture, literary and filmic references and a whole swath of swashbucklers, wits, and hell raisers both influence and inspire the Jeffery~West designs and give their names to styles and lasts including Keith Richards, Steve Marriot, Terence Stamp, Oliver Reed, Peter O’Toole, Brian Jones, Jarvis Cocker, Bryan Ferry, Roger Moore, Richard Burton, Richard Harris, Bram Stoker, Aleister Crowley, Flashman from George Macdonald Fraser’s books, Beau Brummell, and Francis Dashwood (later the 5th Baron le Despenser; founder of the most infamous of clubs The Hellfire Club in the eighteenth century).
+Regency dandies, fin de siècle decadence, twentieth century subculture, pop culture, literary and filmic references and a whole swath of swashbucklers, wits, and hell raisers both influence and inspire the Jeffery~West designs and give their names to styles and lasts including Keith Richards, Steve Marriott, Terence Stamp, Oliver Reed, Peter O’Toole, Brian Jones, Jarvis Cocker, Bryan Ferry, Roger Moore, Richard Burton, Richard Harris, Bram Stoker, Aleister Crowley, Flashman from George Macdonald Fraser’s books, Beau Brummell, and Francis Dashwood (later the 5th Baron le Despencer; founder of the most infamous of clubs The Hellfire Club in the eighteenth century).
 Of the latter West says, “he was an aristocrat, a man of influence, but also the rogue of his day.”
 Jeffery~West have many heroes of past and present that influence their unusual and rebellious designs.

 To show the cloven hoof is, as the Dictionary of Phrase and Fable states, is 'to show a knavish intention.'
 Since the first collection all Jeffery~West shoes and boots bear the signature style of a cleft heel; their wearers continue to tread a line between respectability and rascality.
-Similarly, the red of the leather linings, that have also always been a feature of Jeffery~West footwear, evokes pomp and circumstance but equally revolution, decadence and darker ritual and ceremony.
+Similarly, the red of the leather linings, that have also always been a feature of Jeffery~West footwear, evoke pomp and circumstance but equally revolution, decadence and darker ritual and ceremony.
 West explains that the inspiration came from “an old pair of 1963 officer’s riding boots, dress Wellingtons, which just had the top band done in red - that’s why we first started to put red in our shoes and boots, and then of course there is the whole extra connotation of the cleft heel.”

 Rock and Roll influences